|10 Dec 2019||added section on Mediums of Exchange|

 Rarely Used Products

 Ever notice how we buy things that we may only use a few times a year such as tools, or a boat, or skis?
 Think of how much waste there is with that and with every single household having these just sitting there for 90% of the year – unused – all of that wasted material and production?
 How about cars?
 Most cars sit around for 90% of the day doing nothing and yet most people have them and most of their useful lifespan is wasted.
 Yes, there are some people that use these every day and they are not who we are talking about, but even for some of them we are too.
 Why does everyone need one if they rarely or do not use them all of the time during most of its useful lifespan?
+And, those personal vehicles needed because of organic and inefficient urban design without mass transportation?
+This is a design problem.
+We can design cities to completely prevent this waste of resources and time.

 Wasteful Production and Obsolescence Requirement

-Then the products are also design to only last a certain amount of time so that we have to buy another one in order to create a steady flow of corporate income.
+Then the products are also designed to only last a certain amount of time so that we have to buy another one in order to create a steady flow of corporate income.
 How wasteful is that?

 Why aren’t products created to last for more than a lifetime?
-Because the companies would lose a lot of money either through having an item so expensive no one would be able to buy it or because such an item would generate a constant income stream because their products are not constantly breaking and needing to be replaced.
+Because the companies would lose a lot of money either through having an item so expensive no one would be able to buy it or because such an item would NOT generate a constant income stream because their products are not constantly breaking and needing to be replaced.

 And, then let us also consider how many different competing brands there are with the same levels of quality (or lack thereof) and many are sitting in the many stores who are competing your business.
 There is soooo very much waste!